US braces for dangerous blast of cold, wind and snow

 But a report on the power grid that ERCOT published last month said that Texans could still face possible power outages this winter if an extreme storm prompted very high demand for electricity.

+In Jackson, Mississippi, where dangerously cold weather is expected by the weekend, all eyes are on the capital city’s troubled water system.
+A cold snap in 2021 left tens of thousands of people without running water after pipes froze, and Mayor Chokwe Antar Lumumba said Monday that the water distribution system remains a “huge vulnerability.”

-The frigid weather offers another hurdle to the homeless.
+The deep-freeze will be particularly dangerous for the homeless.
 In Kansas City, Missouri, emergency shelters are opening for anyone needing warmth, food or safety.
 Organizers warn, though, that capacity is limited overnight.

 “We’re going to get in as many as we can,” said Karl Ploeger, chief development officer for City Union Mission, a Christian nonprofit.

-If the shelters are over-capacity at night, the mission works with other organizations to try and find alternatives spaces for people.
+If the shelters are over-capacity at night, the mission works with other organizations to try and find alternatives for people.

-“If we’re full and some other sources are full, they are going to have to figure out how to keep themselves warm.
-We try to avoid that, we don’t want that to happen, especially in the dangerous conditions,” Ploeger said.

 Lozano reported from Houston and Funk reported from Omaha, Nebraska.
-Claire Rush in Portland, Oregon, Julie Walker in New York, Jeff Martin in Atlanta, Jill Zeman Bleed in Little Rock, Arkansas, Dee-Ann Durbin in Detroit and Amy Hanson in Helena, Montana, contributed to this report.
+Claire Rush in Portland, Oregon, Julie Walker in New York, Jeff Martin in Atlanta, Jill Zeman Bleed in Little Rock, Arkansas, Dee-Ann Durbin in Detroit, Michael Goldberg in Jackson, Mississippi, and Amy Hanson in Helena, Montana, contributed to this report.